Institutional Review Board/Human Subjects

 Requests for Full IRB Committee Review

-The IRB deadline for submission of materials for research involving human subjects that require a full review of the IRB is the first of the month for September, October, November, and December for the fall semester; and the first of the month for February, March, and April for the spring semester.
+The IRB deadline for submission of materials for research involving human subjects that require a full review of the IRB is the first of the month for September, October, November, December, February, March, and April.
 The IRB generally will respond to submissions for a full review within a few weeks after the submission deadline.
-If there is a request for a full committee review in the summer, members will conduct the review if available.
-Please contact the IRB Chair during the summer if you have a request for a full review.
+If there is a request for a full committee review in the summer or during Winter Break, members will conduct the review if available.
+Please contact the IRB Chair during these periods in advance if you plan on a request for a full review.

 Requests for an Exemption or an Expedited Review

 Timetables for typical exemption requests that are approved are typically 2 to 3 weeks, while typical expedited reviews can take anywhere from 2 to 4 weeks to receive approval.
-These timetables are dependent on the time of year, the volume of requests being reviewed by the IRB, investigator response time, etc.
+These timetables are dependent on the time of year, the volume of requests being reviewed by the IRB, investigator response time, how much information the IRB requires, etc.

 International Research